Try the Quick Career Decision Maker

 2. Gather Facts: Gather accurate data about careers/majors to inform your decision.

 There are numerous career paths within any given career field.
 For example, an accountant can work in a large accounting firm, have his/her own business, or be the only accountant in an industry completely different from the accounting field.

 While some majors relate directly to a specific career and the training, licensure, or certification required for the profession, most majors prepare you for a variety of career paths.
 Discover the facts about careers in:

 3. Evaluate Options: List the pros and cons of each option.
 Keep in mind that no career can possibly meet all of your needs.
 You will want to do some prioritizing to select the career that meets your most important needs, or allows you the flexibility to fulfill your desires outside of the workplace.
 Get help weighing options with the:

 4. Make Decision: Consult with career experts for guidance and support.

-5. Take Action: Immediately take action to implement your decision.
-Steps might include declaring a major, joining a related student organization, and investigating internship options.
+5. Take Action: Promptly take action to implement your decision.
+Steps might include declaring a major, joining a student organization, or investigating internship options.